China's incredible shrinking factory

 Chinese factories' contraction illustrates how much the advantages they once enjoyed have eroded.
 In the 1990s and early 2000s, cities in Chinese coastal regions competed to offer investors discounted land.
 Today, the same land is scarce, and dear.

-New labor and environmental laws have been introduced, too, making life tougher for employers.
+New labour and environmental laws have been introduced, too, making life tougher for employers.

 Higher wage costs are in turn making it more expensive to close down, move, or restructure.
 Chinese law requires companies terminating employees to pay compensation worth one month's salary for every year of employment.
 In addition, workers at struggling plants often demand back payment of unpaid social welfare and pension benefits.
 Having fewer employees makes it cheaper to shutter a plant.